NorbertasL/TourMockApp/README.md

 - [ ] CALCULATE:
 	- [x] Total income from each guide for all tours
-	- [-] Overall Profit / Loss made by the company
+	- [x] Overall Profit / Loss made by the company